 In order to keep up with advancements and changes in technology, most businesses and consumers buy new devices fairly regularly.
 The question that is rarely addressed, however, is what exactly should be done with the older hardware that is being replaced.
 Often, used computers still work perfectly well (and those that don’t may be brought back up to excellent condition with light refurbishment), but the vast majority of these devices unfortunately end up in landfills.
 To combat waste and to make affordable hardware available to a wider range of consumers, major manufacturers have joined forces with recycling groups to promote a new market for refurbished and withdrawn PCs.

-The partnership between SERI and Microsoft is similar to the process we have long promoted at IT Xchange.
-We offer refurbished and withdrawn PCs that undergo rigorous quality checks before being added to our store.
 IT Xchange also gives technology users the opportunity to reduce their impact on the environment by providing asset management services that include secure hardware recycling.
-With this program, you can ensure that your personal data is completely erased before the computer or its parts are repurposed for a new owner.
 Whether you are searching for affordable hardware or trying to responsibly dispose of old electronics, partnering with IT Xchange is a sound decision for your business